wiggels/regresshion-check/README.md

 `regresshion-check` is a Rust CLI tool to check SSH servers for vulnerability to CVE-2024-6387.
 It takes in a single IP or multiple IPs/CIDRs separated by newlines in a file.
 It includes the reverse DNS lookup and version string with any IPs detected as vulnerable.

+(IPs listed in readme are examples only -- do not use)

 ## Prerequisites

 - Rust and Cargo installed.
 You can install Rust and Cargo using [rustup](https://rustup.rs/).